 - Contact a funeral home concerning burial or cremation arrangements.

 - Get the death certificate – you will need it for things like opening a safe deposit box and probating a will.
 Most funeral directors will help you get you multiple copies.
+You can order additional copies of your sister’s death certificate online at vitalcheck.com.
+Or you can apply for a death certificate by mail using this certificate application.

 - Complete the funeral and burial arrangements.